heruslu/Viscoelasticity/README.md

 ```
 T = edgesAndFaces(T); T = enhanceGrid3D(T);
 ```
-and get the list of Neumann faces
+and get the list of Neumann faces.
 ```
 neuList = {find(T.faces(4,:)==2)};
 ```

-Generate the temporal mesh using the given time-step and final time
+Generate the temporal mesh using the given time-step and final time.
 ```
 time = 0:dt:M; nt = length(time);
 ```